 Your Paintings website - see the nations paintings online

 The Public Catalogue Foundation and the BBC have joined forces and are now offering everyone a chance to see all paintings held in public collections in the UK.

-As part of this project you can now see all paintings from the Astley Cheetham Art Collection on the BBC Your Paintings website .
+As part of this project you can now see many paintings from the Astley Cheetham Art Collection on the Art UK website .

 NICE Paintings (The National Inventory of Continental European Paintings)

 You can now see some of the artworks held by the Astley Cheetham Art Collection online.

 This is the first phase of the National Inventory Research Project's aim of creating a searchable illustrated inventory of all 22,000 pre-1900 Continental European oil paintings in the UK's public collections.

 The database currently contains nearly 8,000 records and over 2,500 images from 200 museums across the UK.